| Course

 sites that provide information about various assignments.
 Many of my

+course outlines are published on this site.
+You are welcome to contact me for more information.
 A few courses are no longer published, primarily because they were hosted in learning environments I no longer use.
 This issue is tied to my continued suggestion that we are inappropriately "hiding" learning opportunities.
 Courses created for WebCT or Blackboard are lost when the institution, or educator, moves away from these tools.
 I am now using Moodle, an open source course management system that is far superior to other options.
 All current and future courses are available at the cjcampus site, and you are welcome visit.
+Some

 of the older sites may be less effective as learning environments.